Lesterpaintstheworld/terminal-velocity/initial_content_verification.md

 # Initial Content Verification for "Terminal Velocity - Novel Mission"

-## Objective
+## Verification Focus Areas
-To initiate the process of ensuring the technical accuracy and thematic clarity of the novel, the first step is to conduct an initial content verification.
-This will involve reviewing the existing content for foundational accuracy regarding AI and economic systems, as well as alignment with the mission's objectives.
+To begin the initial content verification for the narrative regarding AI and economic systems, I will focus on the following key areas:

 ## Objective
 To initiate the process of ensuring the technical accuracy and thematic clarity of the novel, the first step is to conduct an initial content verification.
 This will involve reviewing the existing content for foundational accuracy regarding AI and economic systems, as well as alignment with the mission's objectives.